Eco House

 Water Flows All Around

-India receives maximum solar radiation from the South.
-The form of the building is designed such that the highest part of the building is on the South side of the plot, shading the rest of the house and bringing in light from the North, keeping its spaces evenly lit throughout the day.
+India receives maximum solar radiation from the south.
+The form of the building is designed such that the highest part of the building is on the south side of the plot, shading the rest of the house while bringing in light from the north, and keeping its spaces evenly lit throughout the day.
 Both basement rooms have courtyards to bring in daylight and allow ventilation.
-The office is located in the basement to keep it comfortable all day.
-The roof of the office has space dedicated for growing food, reducing the solar heat gain.
-The house has three different levels – basement, ground floor and mezzanine.
-The basement has a summer bedroom and the mezzanine is the winter bedroom, accounting for seasonal variations.
-The penthouse above the mezzanine has a higher ceiling with top level ventilation to take the hot air out.
+The office is located in the basement to keep it cool all day.
+The roof of the office has space dedicated to growing food, reducing the solar heat gain.
+The house has three different levels – basement, ground floor, and mezzanine.
+The basement has a summer bedroom, and the mezzanine is the winter bedroom, accounting for seasonal variations.
+The penthouse above the mezzanine has a higher ceiling with top-level ventilation to take the hot air out.

-Rooftop and surface runoff water meets 100% of its occupants’ freshwater demand.
-The demand for other domestic needs of growing food or flushing toilets is met with the water recovered from the various bio treatment systems.
-Unlike conventional STPs, these systems use zero energy.
-They treat the water as nutrient reach water instead of polluted water.
+Rooftop and surface runoff water meet 100% of its occupants’ freshwater demand.
+The demand for other domestic needs, such as growing food or flushing toilets, is met with the water recovered from the bio-treatment systems.
+Unlike conventional STPs , these systems use zero energy.
+They treat ‚waste‘ water as nutrient-rich instead of polluted.
 The aim is to meet basic human needs within the home while drastically minimizing dependence on external resources.
 The philosophy of closing the nutrient cycle loop is evident in the meticulous attention paid to water management, waste recycling, and energy generation within the urban site.

 Passive Design Thriving On Bangalore’s Climate

-The design of Eco-House is deeply contextual, responding directly to the local climate and soil conditions.Compressed stabilized earth block technology was researched, adopted and adapted to soil in Bengaluru by IISc.
-Since then, the practice has extensively used it in the city for over 3 decades.
-Playing an integral part in gaining wider acceptance for the material, providing sustained opportunity for training and employing skilled labour.
-Even for this project, a new team of a labour contractor was trained, demonstrating the possibility of scaling.
+The design of Eco-House is deeply contextual, responding directly to the local climate and soil conditions.Compressed stabilized earth block technology was researched, adopted, and adapted to soil in Bengaluru by IISc .
+Since then, the practice has extensively used earth bricks in the city, now for over 3 decades.
+The project helped spark wider acceptance for this method, and the practice has been involved in training and employing skilled labour.
+Even for this project, a new team of a labour contractor was trained, suggesting the promise of scaling these materials and methods, locally and globally..

-Given the availability of suitable soil across the city, and many parts of the country, the material supply chain is as efficient as reliable.
-Bangalore probably boasts the largest number of earth buildings in India, while its well distributed rainfall pattern is best suited for rainwater harvesting and recharging.
-The simple charcoal and sand-based filters are easy to make and maintain.
-The moderate climate enjoyed by Bangalore makes it possible to integrate easy inexpensive passive design strategies reducing the energy demand.
+Given the availability of suitable soil across the city and many parts of the country, the material supply chain is as efficient as it is reliable.
+Bangalore probably boasts the largest number of earth buildings in India, while its well-established annual rainfall pattern is well-suited to rainwater harvesting.
+The simple charcoal and sand-based water filters are easy to make and maintain.
+The moderate climate enjoyed by Bangalore makes it possible to integrate easy, inexpensive passive design strategies, reducing the energy demand.

 Join our movement